• How it works

 Rather than being limited to 5% plus the local CPI rate, landlords were allowed to raise rents up to 10% annually since 10% was the lower of the two allowable rent increase calculations dictated by the law.

-What are the new rental laws in California 2025?
+What are the new rental laws in California for 2026?

 California has taken a significant step to make housing more accessible by limiting security deposits for renters.
 Assembly Bill No. 12, signed into law by California Governor Gavin Newsom, aims to enhance housing affordability and accessibility for renters.